The Weeknd tour: setlist and ticket details

 When and where is he performing next?

-He will be playing at FedEx Field in Washington D.C. on Saturday (30 July).
+He will be playing at Raymond James Stadium in Tampa, Florida on Thursday (4 August).

+The full address of the stadium is: 4201 N Dale Mabry Hwy, Tampa, FL 33607, United States

 What time does the concert start?